 If the wetland lies within an area that is mapped as an organic or clay soil by the National Resource Conservation Service (NRCS) in their county soil maps, you do not need to investigate further.
 Consider the wetland to have clay or organic soils.
-If it is not mapped as an organic or clay soil, you will need to take at least one sample at the site.
+If it is not mapped as an organic or clay soil, County soil maps can be accessed on NRCS Web Soil Survey.66